 A smarter, AI-powered approach to CSAT surveys

-So, what's the alternative?
-This is where AI starts to look pretty interesting.
-It offers a way to make the entire feedback process more intelligent, contextual, and, well, useful.
+So, what's a great way to enhance this?
+This is where AI becomes a powerful addition.
+It offers a way to make the entire feedback process more contextual and even more useful.

 Moving beyond rigid triggers with AI

-Instead of just relying on a simple "ticket closed" trigger, an AI agent can analyze the content and feeling of the entire conversation before it decides what to do next.
+Instead of just relying on a ticket status trigger, an AI agent can analyze the content of the entire conversation before it decides on the best next step.

-This is where a tool like eesel AI shines.
-It trains on all your past tickets to deeply understand your specific customer conversations and brand voice.
-This lets it make these kinds of smart decisions on its own, so you don't have to build dozens of complex "if-then" rules.
+This is where a tool like eesel AI works beautifully as a complement to your Freshdesk or Zendesk setup.
+It trains on your past tickets to understand your specific customer conversations and brand voice.
+This allows it to support your existing workflows by making smart, contextual decisions.

 Automating the full feedback loop

-A truly intelligent system doesn't stop at just sending a survey; it actually closes the loop on the feedback it gets.
+A truly intelligent system doesn't stop at just sending a survey: it actually helps you act on the feedback it gets.
 An AI-powered workflow can analyze what the customer says and take a meaningful next step.

-Picture this: a conversation is closed, and the AI reads the sentiment.
-If it’s positive, it sends a CSAT survey.
-If it’s negative, it can automatically pass the ticket to a manager and tag it for review.
-When a customer leaves positive feedback on the survey, the AI can tag them as a 'Happy Customer'.
-But if the feedback is bad, the AI can analyze the comment to figure out the root cause, flag a potential gap in your knowledge base, and even draft a new help article to stop the same problem from happening again.
+Imagine this: a conversation is closed, and the AI recognizes the positive sentiment.
+If the feedback is great, the AI can tag the user as a 'Happy Customer' in your system.
+If the feedback suggests a misunderstanding, the AI can analyze the comment to find the root cause, flag a potential gap in your knowledge base, and even draft a suggested update to a help article.

 How eesel AI simplifies CSAT surveys